Say Goodbye to Cloudy Invisalign Aligners with Proper Cleaning Methods

 Just as important as knowing what to use is knowing what to avoid.
 The following products should never be used to clean Invisalign aligners:

-Varble Orthodontics’ comprehensive guide to clear aligners reinforces that the simpler the cleaning approach, the better — mild soap, soft bristles, and lukewarm water are genuinely all you need for a daily routine that keeps aligners looking new.
+Rick Burns Orthodontics’ guide to cleaning Invisalign reinforces that the simpler the cleaning approach, the better — mild soap, soft bristles, and lukewarm water are genuinely all you need for a daily routine that keeps aligners looking new.

 Frequently Asked Questions About Cloudy Invisalign Aligners